zqy971212/SnakeGame/README.md

 # Classic Snake
+First project by using CodeX

-A small dependency-free Python Snake game with deterministic core logic and a minimal Tkinter UI.
+A small dependency-free Python Snake game with deterministic core logic and a minimal Tkinter UI creating by CodeX.

 ## Run